Canoeing Questions and Answers

 However, when the canal starts to descend, (at

-being put into revitalising and upgrading the canal into Liverpool but as with
+is being put into revitalising and upgrading the canal into Liverpool but as

-all major industrialised cities we have run-down areas with social problems and
+with all major industrialised cities we have run-down areas with social

+Burscough.
 The branch is 7 miles long, (6 locks) with 4 almost at the start.
-It runs
+It

 Is there any problem with using the bow seat as the stern seat when I paddle alone?
 Using the bow seat gives the canoe a better trim.
 The other alternative is to place ballast in the bow.
 I weigh in at 240. see the problem when I am way back in the stern seat?